Trauma Recovery Services of Arizona

 EMDR is recognized as an effective front line treatment for PTSD and is supported by the Department of Defense, the American Psychological Association & the World Health Organization as an effective treatment for the resolution of PTSD.
 Jordanna is an EMDR trained Psychotherapist and is a Member of EMDRIA.

-If you’re a first responder, whether you’re struggling with symptoms of PTSD, relationship problems or another mental health issue, call Trauma Recovery Services of Arizona or book an appointment online.
+If you’re a first responder, whether you’re struggling with symptoms of PTSD, relationship problems or another mental health issue, call Trauma Recovery Services of Arizona to book an appointment.